Pfizer unveils its first major logo redesign in 70 years

 Pharmaceutical giant Pfizer has unveiled its most significant brand refresh in about 70 years.
 It includes a new logo, dropping the blue pill shape for a double helix-inspired mark, which conjures the science that gave rise to the company’s COVID-19 vaccine.
 It’s the final step in a shift the company began in 2019, moving from a diverse collection of consumer brands to a more science-driven agenda creating prescription drugs and vaccines.

-Over the last couple of years the company has spun off both its consumer health and off-patent drugs divisions, shedding familiar brands like Advil, ChapStick, and Viagra.
+Over the past couple of years, the company has spun off both its consumer health and off-patent drugs divisions, shedding familiar brands like Advil, ChapStick, and Viagra.
 Today, Pfizer’s best known product is a COVID-19 vaccine, created in partnership with BioNTech SE.
 The new brand identity is meant to convey Pfizer’s transition to what CEO Albert Bourla has called, a “smaller, science-based company.”

 The rebrand began almost two years ago but was shelved in March when it became clear the company’s full focus would be on developing a vaccine as soon as possible.
-(So no, the rebrand didn’t take longer than the vaccine.)
+(So, no, the rebrand didn’t take longer than the vaccine.)
 Before that, Pfizer held focus groups with thousands of patients, doctors, and employees around the world to inform the new look.
 It narrowed 200 different logo designs down to a final four before picking the winner, designed by Brooklyn-based studio Team.

 “As it became clear we had a highly effective vaccine that was going to be a game-changer, we moved very quickly to finalize this work because it was the last chapter in the book, not the first,” says chief corporate affairs officer Sally Susman.